frederic-perez/AmE-dictionary/list-of-short-names.md

 ## Three characters

+- __Abe__ Commonly used in English-speaking countries as a diminutive of the masculine name Abraham, or as a personal name in its own right.
 - __Bob__ A hypocorism, usually of Robert, and sometimes a diminutive of Bobby.
 - __Eve__ Derived from the Latin name Eva.
 - __Jim__ A given name or a hypocorism of the given name James and a short form of Jimmy.